Damanhur: Etymology

+The city's modern Arabic name comes from Coptic p-Timinhor (ⲡϯⲙⲓⲛ̀ϩⲱⲣ, [ptəmənhoːr]), which in turn is derived from pꜣ-dmỉ-n-Ḥr.w, also attested in Aramaic (תמנחור).

+The Greeks called the city Hermopolis Mikra (Ἑρμοῦ πόλις μικρά).

+The name of the city suggests that Horus, whom Greeks equated with Apollo, was worshipped as the chief deity.
+However, the Greek name for the town, Hermopolis Mikra, suggests that Hermes/Thoth was the local god.
+This discrepancy is possibly due to a misinterpretation that persisted even after the Greeks had gained a better understanding of Egypt.

 History

 In ancient Egypt, the city was the capital of Lower Egypt's 7th Nome of A-ment.
 It stood on the banks of a canal which connected the lake Mareotis with the Canopic or most westerly arm of the Nile.

-The city was dedicated to the Ancient Egyptian god Horus.
-In Greek and Roman times, it was called Hermopolis Mikra or Hermopolis Parva, which would also give it an association with Hermes, the Egyptian Thoth.
-As Hermopolis, the city attracted the notice of numerous ancient geographers, including Stephanus of Byzantium s. v., Strabo (xvii. p.
+The city attracted the notice of numerous ancient geographers, including Stephanus of Byzantium s. v., Strabo (xvii. p.
 802), Ptolemy (iv.
 5. § 46), and the author of the Antonine Itinerary (p.
 154).
 It is a Roman Catholic titular see.

 It was first made a provincial capital under Fatimid rule in 11th century, and in the Middle Ages it prospered as a caravan town on the post road from Cairo to Alexandria.
-It was severely damaged in 1302 by an earthquake, but in the late 14th century the Mamluk caliph Barquq restored its fortifications to protect the city from Bedouins.
+It was severely damaged in 1302 by an earthquake, but in the late 14th century the Mamluk sultan Barquq restored its fortifications to protect the city from Bedouins.

 In 1799, the city revolted against the French, who cruelly crushed the rebels, killing 1,500.

 In 1986, the population of Damanhur was 188,939.
 The richly cultivated Beheira province gives rise to mainly agricultural industries which include cotton ginning, potato processing, and date picking.
 It also has a market for cotton and rice.